UWCS/rs118/src/chip8.md

 ## 4: The Rest

 Well, we've got this far.
 However, you still have about 30 instructions before you can say you're done.
-A few test ROMS can be found [here](ADD LINK) for testing all your instructions work.
-Remember, unit tests are your friend.
+A few test ROMS can be found [here](https://github.com/UWCS/rs118-chip8/tree/main/roms) for testing all your instructions work.
+Remember, unit tests are your friend, have a look at some of the unit tests in our implementation if you're stuck on how to write these.

 Some advice: